About 20 million Americans live with undiagnosed and untreated varicose veins. If you’re one of them, it’s time to take action.

 4. Lipodermatosclerosis (Leathery Skin)

 Varicose veins are a key symptom of an illness called Lipodermatosclerosis (LDS).
 Those suffering from this disease often experience pain, hardening of the skin, changes in skin color, swelling, and tapering of legs above the ankles.

 LDS is a medical condition that actually means “scarring of the skin and fat.”
 It’s described as a skin and connective tissue disease.
 If left untreated, lipodermatosclerosis can lead to a chronic venous leg ulcer which is very difficult to heal.
 LDS also severely limits a person’s ability to walk or run, and can adversely affect his or her overall health.

 Read about a similar symptom called Hemosiderin Staining.

 Treat Your Varicose Veins Today

-If you, or a loved one suffer with leg swelling, rashes or ulcers, see a vein specialist as soon as you can.
+If you or a loved one suffer from leg swelling, rashes or ulcers, see a vein specialist as soon as you can.
 If you don’t have symptoms but do have the risk factors for varicose veins, see a doctor.
 A simple ultrasound test will determine whether you have varicose veins or not.